Fintests/basis/README.md

 ==========================

 #Getting Started
+PhoneGap/Cordova is a simple but powerful API to call Javascript functions that map to native code or plugins.
+This means you can transfer any kind of data from native land into web land.
+[Reference](http://ionicframework.com/blog/what-is-cordova-phonegap/)

-This tutorial goes through a basic setup of PhoneGap/Cordova example.
+This tutorial goes through a basic setup of a Cordova app.

 ###Prerequisites